Rotten.com: Bonsai Kitten

 Bonsai Kitten was a black comedy website started in December 2000 by a Massachusetts Institute of Technology graduate student.
 It purported to grow and sell "bonsai kittens", cats that were kept in glass bottles from early ages, causing their bones to mold to the bottle's shape.
 The site drew ire from animal rights and welfare organizations, and was investigated by the Federal Bureau of Investigation two months after its creation.
 After being dropped from eleven different servers, the site was eventually acquired by Rotten, a move that its initial creator believed generated positive publicity for both himself and Soylent.

 Rotten Dead Pool

 In November 2003, the Rotten Dead Pool was launched.
-The Dead Pool was a game in which players picked ten people they believed would die over the course of the next 12 months.
+The Dead Pool was a community game in which players picked ten people they believed would die over the course of the next 12 months.
 A point was awarded to a player for each of their correct picks.

 NNDB

 In mid-2002, Rotten.com launched NNDB, an online database.
 NNDB is a steadily-updated website that contained information about thousands of notable people.
 The news section ceased updating on January 16, 2016, and the celebrity deaths section last updated on December 31, 2021.
-The website itself is still live.